everx-labs/DeBot-IS-consortium/SigningBoxInput/README.md

 ## Description

-Interface for getting signing box.
+Interface for getting signing box which can be used to sign external messages and other arbitrary data by handle without accessing the keys directly.

 ## Functions